Tanzanite Rarity and Value

 Only found in one place

-There is no other investment that will yield as great a return as investing in tanzanite of the highest quality.
 The demand for tanzanite is ever increasing.
 Like in all industries, supply and demand are the main factors contributing to a commodity’s value.
 In the case of tanzanite, both the supply and the demand contribute to its high value.
 Thanks to extensive marketing to promote this beautiful gem, the world has fallen in love with tanzanite, making loose tanzanite stones and tanzanite jewellery very desirable.
 The demand for the stone has become increasingly high, especially in the United States.
 The supply of tanzanite, however, is limited.
-As it is only found in one place in the world, and it is expected to become depleted in the next 10 to 12 years, the supply is becoming less and less.
+Some geologists and mining experts have suggested that current tanzanite deposits could be depleted within the next decade.
 We are living during what has become known as the 'Tanzanite Generation'; those fortunate enough to already own tanzanite, and those who acquire it in the next decade or so, will be the only first-time owners.
 Thereafter, tanzanite will become a precious heirloom passed from generation to generation.

-With the demand increasing and the supply decreasing, the value of tanzanite is expected to increase exponentially in the upcoming years.
-Already increasing in value every year, tanzanite has always appreciated as time goes by.
-But many investors believe that the stone’s real value lies in the potential for the gem to reach colossal prices once it has been mined out.
+With the demand increasing and the supply decreasing, many collectors and enthusiasts believe that the value of fine tanzanite could appreciate over time.
+Many collectors believe that the stone’s real value lies in the potential for the gem to reach colossal prices once it has been mined out.
 In a similar situation, Paraiba tourmaline was found in Brazil in the 1980s, and was mined out by the mid-1990s.
 Today, it can reach up to US$ 20 000 per carat.

 dddd